The Grammar School’s Core Subjects

-For Science the Grammar class uses the Apologia Science book, again applying a three-year cycle: Astronomy and Geology, Physics and Mechanics, and Biology.
+For Science the Grammar class uses the Apologia Science book, again applying a three-year cycle: Physical/Earth Science, Biology, and Physics and Chemistry.

 The Catechesis of the Good Shepherd program is both part of and central to the Grammar School’s overall curriculum.
 In the Grammar School, we further employ the Baltimore Catechism and the Bible as additional texts in the facilitation of catechetical formation.
 The students are assigned passages from the Bible to read and/or copy, as well as delving into the truths of our faith outlined in the Baltimore Catechism.
 In addition to readings from these two sources, we have round table discussions on topics introduced by either the students or the teacher.